+Resolving conflicts through negotiation.
 Resolving Conflict is a part of life.
 Negotiation is how conflicts are resolved.
 Hopefully, they can be resolved peacefully and to the satisfaction of both parties to the conflict.
 It is also part of any leaders skill set.
 Therefore, some of these blog postings will deal with ways a leader can… Continue reading Resolving conflicts through negotiation

 This is the time of the year for the turkey conflict.
 Thanksgiving is the day we Americans set aside to give thanks.
 It is most likely the only day when everyone makes an effort to enjoy a meal with their family.
 The day can be painful for anyone that does not have immediate family around… Continue reading Resolving the Turkey Conflict

 A very handy tool for approaching any conflict situation that needs to be resolved is E.A.R.
 Ask the people involved to: Express – What you want and what are you doing to get it.
 Address – Why it is working or not working.
 Resolve – What ways there are to solve the situation. **For the… Continue reading A handy tool for resolving conflicts.

 Mediators Playing the Devil ’s Advocate Devil’s Advocate is one of the roles of a mediator.
 A good mediator such as myself, does not forfeit his personal opinions simply because he serves as a neutral facilitator.
 These opinions and preconceptions can help inform certain beliefs.
 However, a strong mediator knows how to view a case… Continue reading Mediators Playing the Devil’s Advocate

 The better the information you have, the greater your chances of finding a workable solution.
 Listen carefully to what others are saying, not judging until you hear everyone’s story.
 Be aware of tone of voice, body language, and other clues.
 Understand what each person is expressing – what he wants and what he is willing… Continue reading Listening is the best way to resolve conflicts.